Vantaa: Services

-There are seven healthcare stations in Vantaa.
-Most of the major districts have their own healthcare stations, although the Aviapolis and Kivistö major districts are served by healthcare stations from neighbouring major districts.
+There are eight healthcare stations in Vantaa.
+Most of the major districts have their own healthcare stations, although the Aviapolis major districts are served by healthcare stations from neighbouring major districts.
 Vantaa has two hospitals, Peijas Hospital in Asola and Katriina Hospital in Seutula.
 Peijas is responsible for emergency and short-term health services, while Katriina specializes in long-term care and elderly care.

+Vantaa is a constituent of the Wellbeing services county of Vantaa and Kerava.

 The Vantaa branch of the HelMet library network has 12 libraries in Vantaa, with a total of 441,736 books in 2011.
 The main library is in Tikkurila.

 Sports

 For sports, Vantaa has five swimming halls, four sports halls, several gyms, 25 tennis courts, indoor ice rinks in Tikkurila and Myyrmäki, 69 hockey and skating rinks, 16 lit-up running tracks, and 14 skateparks.

 Additionally, Vantaa has three golf courses.
 There are two 18-hole golf courses in Keimola, a 9-hole golf course in the Hiekkaharju sports park (in the districts of Jokiniemi and Havukoski), and a golf course in Petikko which was expanded from 9 to 18 holes in 2018.

+Vantaa is the center of Finnish rugby activities; the home of the Finnish national rugby team is located at the Ruutisavu Arena in the Hakunila district.